josmas/UCapp/Readme.md

 #Cordova Integration for Union Capital Boston -- #RHoKBoston14

 This app was created for RHoK Boston 14 and it integrates a meteor based app for Union Capital Boston.

-Find the repo [here](https://github.com/drenfr01/unionCapital).
+Find the meteor app repo [here](https://github.com/drenfr01/unionCapital).
+There is also a [branch](https://github.com/drenfr01/unionCapital/tree/cordova) with a couple of changes to make the integration work.

 ## Background Info for the integration
 There is a github organization that is compiling all available data and